gdlzambiazzi/PoC_NewFireGlobalPartners/README.md

 It is probably caused by the lack of resources on the pipeline.
 Also, the latlong.net website triggers *thousands* of XHR requests (trackers of all sorts), which causes the page performance to deteriorate.

 If desired, this repository can be cloned and run locally.

+There's also an issue with the *artifacts* configuration, so it's not working as desired.